wjdgndud/2025_ComPng_2/README.md

 # Anonymous Voting System

 ### Vote system that involves function to upload questions and store responds to database
 Web-based open-source project that allows users to participate in polls and surveys anonymously.
-The system enables administrators to create and manage polls while ensuring that all participant responses are securely stored in a database without collecting identifiable personal information.
+The system enables all users to create and manage their own polls while ensuring that all participant responses are securely stored in a database without collecting identifiable personal information.
 This project focuses on simplicity, transparency, and data privacy.

 ## Key objective
 - Provide a seamless interface for creating, managing, and participating in polls.